qmk/qmk_firmware/keyboards/crkbd/keymaps/colemak_luna/readme.md

 # Personal keymap for the CRKBD
-My own keymaps with some custom OLED features, Colemak base layer and gaming layers.
+My own keymap with some custom OLED features, Colemak base layer and gaming layers.
 The F13 key on multiple layers can be bound to something, I use it as toggle mute microphone on Discord.
 ## Layers
 - Colemak - Default layer
 - Lower - Has numbers and arrows